salesforce/cove/README.md

 example.py uses [torchtext](https://github.com/pytorch/text/tree/master/torchtext) to load the [Stanford Natural Language Inference Corpus](https://nlp.stanford.edu/projects/snli/) and [GloVe](https://nlp.stanford.edu/projects/glove/).

-It uses a [PyTorch](http://pytorch.org/) implementation of the MTLSTM class in mtlstm.py to load a pretrained encoder, which takes in sequences of vectors pretrained with GloVe and outputs CoVe.
+This repository uses a [PyTorch](http://pytorch.org/) implementation of the MTLSTM class in mtlstm.py to load a pretrained encoder, which takes in sequences of vectors pretrained with GloVe and outputs CoVe.

+## Need CoVe in Tensorflow?
 A Keras/TensorFlow implementation of the MT-LSTM/CoVe can be found at https://github.com/rgsachin/CoVe.

 ## Unkown Words